-Transitional care is essential for people with complex care needs.
+Transitional care is essential for persons with complex care needs.
 Examples of transition between settings include: in or out of hospital, skilled or custodial nursing, rehabilitation center, outpatient surgery centers, or home health.

-Based on a comprehensive plan of care, transitional care is the special effort made to coordinate care to reduce the risk of poor quality care, ensure patient safety, and to maximize health outcomes.
-HCP provides transitional care services for SNP members discharging from the hospital with Inpatient Post-Acute Care Services or Home Care Services.
-Members are managed by the HCP's Care Transition Program for 30 days post hospital discharge.
+Based on a comprehensive plan of care, transitional care is the special effort to coordinate care, and as a result, reduce the risk of poor quality care, ensure patient safety, and maximize health outcomes.
+HealthCare Partners provides transitional care services for SNP members discharged from the hospital with Inpatient Post-Acute Care Services or Home Care Services.
+Members are managed by the HealthCare Partners Transitional Care Program for 90 days post hospital discharge.

-Utilizing a multidisciplinary team approach to support SNP members' medical, behavioral, pharmaceutical, social, and financial needs, case managers work with the member, provider, and community delivery systems to coordinate care and services.
-Transitional care includes logistical arrangements, education of the patient and family, and coordination among health professionals involved in both the sending and receiving aspects of the transfer.
+Utilizing a multidisciplinary team approach to support SNP members' medical, behavioral, pharmaceutical, social and financial needs, case managers work with the member, provider, and community delivery system to coordinate care and services.
+Transitional care includes logistical arrangements, education of the member and family, and coordination among health professionals involved in both the sending and receiving aspects of the transfer.